jackokring/hugo-a-gogo/content/aladdin/hugo.md

 client side apps, and something like HTMX could be used for this too, as I'm
 sure with some aggregating servers and a backend shard database, complex sites can be made.

+It's even possible to make content for each tag for a kind of context theming.
+I wish I'd had this in 1995.
+It would have made somethings much easier.
+It still doesn't get passed the odd CSS order for float rights before the regular lefts.